Visitor Information

 For other sites who perform FIT positive colonoscopies and other FIT information for providers, please see the “FIT information for health care providers” section on the Cancer Prevention and Screening page.

-Diagnostic Assessment Programs
+Diagnostic Assessment Programs (DAP)

-Thoracic, Rectal, Suspicion of Cancer DAP Referral form
+Suspicion of Cancer DAP referral form.

-The Thoracic DAP: when a patient presents with abnormal diagnostic imaging or symptom(s) suspicious for thoracic cancer.
+The Thoracic DAP is a service to support the diagnosis process when a patient presents with abnormal diagnostic imaging or symptom(s) suspicious for thoracic cancer.
 Click here for the Patient Brochure, which includes information on the Thoracic DAP Clinic.

 Patient and Family Support and Resources